 “Every year 200,000 men and women leave service and enter back into civilian life.
 To many of them, this is life changing.
 Google’s partnership with ETS on a program called Onward Ops brings the tools and magic of Google Workspace to transitioning service members.
 Now, veterans will have the ability to easily connect with job recruiters, receive resume help, build communities and more in such a pivotal time of their lives.
 Google is so proud to continue to serve and support our veterans.”

-Watch the full conversation with Aaron Weis at DefenseTalks, hosted by DefenseScoop.
-And to learn more about the Onward Ops program, read more from Weis.
+Watch the full conversation with Aaron Weis at DefenseTalks, hosted by DefenseScoop and to learn more about the Onward Ops program, read more from Weis.
 Also, hear from our government leaders about their moves to Accelerate the Mission with Artificial Intelligence.

 This article was written by Scoop News Group, for DefenseScoop, and underwritten by Google for Government.